Viruscerbero/naval-battle/README.md

 I expect to have a use for the majority of the patterns, if not for all of them.
 Some patterns that have been used so far are:

 ### Strategy
 The Strategy pattern is used to generate the ships coordinates.
+First, it is used to switch from a random positioning strategy to a direct positioning strategy.
+Then, the pattern is used again to choose the right algorithm to calculate the coordinates acording to the orientation.

 ### Namespace
 The Namespace pattern is used in the Main.js and Utilities.js.
 I might change it later for the Sandbox pattern.